fortrabbit/legal/security-measures.md

 ## Firewalling

 On the outside, network firewalling and hardened TCP/IP stacks to mitigate resource exhaustion attempts are utilized.
 Sniffing and spoofing attacks are prevented through the underlying infrastructure.

-By default all outgoing traffic on all ports, except for [standard ones](https://www.fortrabbit.com/specs#firewall), is blocked.
-Clients can request to whitelist a port range.
+By default all outgoing traffic on all ports, except for standard ones, are blocked.

 ## Dashboard